 The bond also allows the Boise Fire Department to Build a new firefighter training facility that meets National Fire Protection Association’s minimum standards.
 This state-of-the-art training facility will allow BFD and its partners to become a leading provider of public safety training by producing well-educated and realistically trained first responders.
 The results will be a dramatic enhancement in the state of readiness and preparedness.
-Construction is underway and is set to be completed in the spring of 2018.
+Construction is nearly complete, a ribbon cutting is set for June 1, 2018.

 Fire Station #9, 3101 Sycamore, the current statiom is being demolished.
 In its place will be a complete rebuild.
 The new station will be a single level building with two bays.
 Demolition is set for summer of 2018, the new station will open im summer of 2019.

 Fire Station #5, 212 South 16th Street, design phase 2019, completion expected in 2020.